Caroline Wedgwood: Interest in nature and the Rhododendron Wood

 Caroline came from a long line of nature enthusiasts.
 Her maternal uncle John Wedgwood was a founding member of the Royal Horticultural Society.
 On her father's side the great-uncle also called Robert Waring wrote a botanical textbook and the grandfather Erasmus chiefly remembered for Zoonomia composed a scientific poem The Botanic Garden second part of which is called The Loves of the Plants.
 Some of the plants mentioned in the poem like white fly-catchers and ornamental opium poppies were still in all probability growing in Shrewsbury in Caroline's time.
 There were also orange trees in pots, specimen primulas, ferns, roses, geraniums, azaleas, camellias and a multitude of horticultural rarities.
 Charles wrote to Caroline in 1833 while voyaging on Beagle: 'I often think of the Garden at home as a Paradise on a fine summer's evening, when the birds are singing'.
 Maybe among the birds he had in mind were the descendants of the Red Avadavats that Caroline who has had 'a fancy for birds' got delivered from London in 1827.

 When Caroline moved to Leith Hill she transformed two fields and hedgerow into a formal park now known as the Rhododendron Wood.
-She planted the area up with giant sequoias, azaleas and rhododendrons - exotic shade loving shrubs with glossy leaves and sweet scented flowers.
-Many of the rhododendron specimen came from Asia, possibly via Sir Joseph Dalton Hooker - director of the Kew Gardens and her brother's good friend.
+She planted the area with giant sequoias, azaleas and rhododendrons, which are exotic shade loving shrubs with glossy leaves and sweet scented flowers.
+Many of the rhododendron specimen came from Asia, possibly via Sir Joseph Dalton Hooker; director of the Kew Gardens and friend of her brother.

-In 1987 the Wood was damaged by the Great Storm, but some of the original plantings survived.
+In 1987 the wood was damaged by the great storm, but some of the original plantings survived.
 These include: